celsopalmeiraneto/personal-website/data/posts/ai-writing.md

 ## Problem

 Often, when I use AI, I end up not learning as much as I could.
-While I get things done I don't accrue the bits of knowledge that make me improve.
+While I get things done, I don't accrue the bits of knowledge that make me improve.

-This feeling can be somewhat validated by a [recent study by Nataliya Kosmyna et al](https://arxiv.org/abs/2506.08872)., where people tasked to write an essay using ChatGPT displayed weaker brain connectivity in comparison with people only using their brains or brains plus Google.
+This feeling can be validated by a [recent study by Nataliya Kosmyna et al](https://arxiv.org/abs/2506.08872)., where people tasked to write an essay using ChatGPT displayed weaker brain connectivity in comparison with people only using their brains or brains plus Google.

 I'm far from a specialist in the topic of learning, but I can tell you, doing something again and again, breaking through obstacles and having those "eureka" moments are essential parts of the learning process, and when we prompt ChatGPT, get the results back, tweak here and there, and that's it, we skip parts of this process.

-Back to the weight lifting example, we end up using the AI as an air wedge.
+Back to the weightlifting example, we end up using the AI as an air wedge.
 There's nothing wrong with air wedges, but those things are for the super heavy stuff we can't handle by ourselves.

 The other day, for instance, I was asked to write a recommendation letter for a friend of mine.
 Had I just explained to ChatGPT which type of letter, described my friend, set the tone, I would, for sure, have the recommendation letter as output.
 But what about me getting better at writing?